 We used the insights as a starting point for the workshops, shedding light on the different and often complementary perspectives across departments and functional units.

-We set up the workshop journey using the virtual whiteboard tool Miro, where teams would collaboratively work on a series of structured exercises.
+We set up the workshops journey using the virtual whiteboard tool Miro, where teams would collaboratively work on a series of structured exercises.

 Using our experience in sprint delivery and facilitation, we designed the whiteboard to help teams quickly visualise and apply innovation concepts.